Typhon

 Zeus aiming his thunderbolt at a winged and snake-footed Typhon.
 Chalcidian black-figured hydria (c.
 540–530 BC), Staatliche Antikensammlungen (Inv.
 596).

-Typhon (/ˈtaɪfɒn, -fən/; Τυφῶν, /el/), also Typhoeus (/taɪˈfiːəs/; Τυφωεύς), Typhaon (Τυφάων) or Typhos (Τυφώς), was a monstrous serpentine giant and one of the deadliest creatures in Greek mythology.
+Typhon (/ˈtaɪfɒn, -fən/; Τυφῶν, /el/), also known as Typhoeus (/taɪˈfiːəs/; Τυφωεύς), Typhaon (Τυφάων) or Typhos (Τυφώς), was a monstrous serpentine giant and one of the deadliest creatures in Greek mythology.
 According to Hesiod, Typhon was the son of Gaia and Tartarus.
 However, one source has Typhon as the son of Hera alone, while another makes Typhon the offspring of Cronus.
 Typhon and his mate Echidna were the progenitors of many famous monsters.

 Typhon attempted to overthrow Zeus for the supremacy of the cosmos.
 The two fought a cataclysmic battle, which Zeus finally won with the aid of his thunderbolts.
 Defeated, Typhon was cast into Tartarus, or buried underneath Mount Etna, or in later accounts, the island of Ischia.

 Typhon mythology is part of the Greek succession myth, which explained how Zeus came to rule the gods.
 Typhon's story is also connected with that of Python (the serpent killed by Apollo), and both stories probably derived from several Near Eastern antecedents.
 Typhon was (from c.
 500 BC) also identified with the Egyptian god of destruction Set.
 In later accounts, Typhon was often confused with the Giants.

 Mythology

 Birth

 According to Hesiod's Theogony (c.
-8th – 7th century BC), Typhon was the son of Gaia (Earth) and Tartarus: "when Zeus had driven the Titans from heaven, huge Earth bore her youngest child Typhoeus of the love of Tartarus, by the aid of golden Aphrodite".
+8th–7th century BC), Typhon was the son of Gaia (Earth) and Tartarus: "when Zeus had driven the Titans from heaven, huge Earth bore her youngest child Typhoeus of the love of Tartarus, by the aid of golden Aphrodite".
 The mythographer Apollodorus (1st or 2nd century AD) adds that Gaia bore Typhon in anger at the gods for their destruction of her offspring the Giants.

 Numerous other sources mention Typhon as being the offspring of Gaia, or simply "earth-born", with no mention of Tartarus.
 However, according to the Homeric Hymn to Apollo (6th century BC), Typhon was the child of Hera alone.
 Hera, angry at Zeus for having given birth to Athena by himself, prayed to Gaia, Uranus, and the Titans, to give her a son stronger than Zeus, then slapped the ground and became pregnant.
 Hera gave the infant Typhon to the serpent Python to raise, and Typhon grew up to become a great bane to mortals.